Harrison Salisbury: Biography

 He spent nearly 20 years with United Press (UP), much of it overseas, and was UP's foreign editor during the last two years of World War II.
 Additionally, he was The New York Times Moscow bureau chief from 1949–1954.
 Salisbury constantly battled Soviet censorship and won the Pulitzer Prize for International Reporting in 1955.
 He twice (in 1957 and 1966) received the George Polk Award for Foreign Reporting.

 In the 1960s, he covered the growing civil rights movement in the Southern United States.
-From there, he directed The Times' coverage of President John F. Kennedy's assassination in 1963.
+From there, he directed the Times' coverage of President John F. Kennedy's assassination in 1963.
 In 1970, he served as the first editor of The Times' Op-Ed page, which was created by John B. Oakes, and was assistant managing editor from 1964–1972, associate editor from 1972–1973.
 He retired from The Times in 1973.

-Salisbury was among the earliest mainstream journalists to oppose the Vietnam War after reporting from North Vietnam in 1966.
-He took much heat from the Johnson Administration and the political Right, but his previous standards of objectivity helped him to take the lead in journalistic opinion against the war.
-He is interviewed in the anti-Vietnam War documentary film In the Year of the Pig.
-He was the first American journalist to report on the Vietnam War from North Vietnam after having been invited there by the North Vietnamese government in late 1966.
-His report was the first that genuinely questioned the American air war.